Modulus Consensus over Networks with Antagonistic Interactions and Switching Topologies: Problem Formulation and Main Results

-It is straightforward to check that the interaction graph is quasi-strongly connected.
-However, the states of the agents remain $x_1(k)=1$, $x_2(k)=0$, and $x_3(k)=-1$, for all $k=1,2,\dots$ under Algorithm \eqref{eq:origin}.
-Thus, modulus consensus cannot be achieved.
+It is straightforward to check that $\mathcal{G}$ is quasi-strongly connected.
+However, the states of the agents remain $x_1(k)=1$, $x_2(k)=0$, and $x_3(k)=-1$, for all $k=1,2,\dots$ under system dynamics \eqref{eq:origin}.
+Thus, the absolute values of the agent states do not reach a consensus.

-For bidirectional interaction graphs, we present the following result indicating that modulus consensus can be achieved under weaker connectivity conditions than those in Theorem \ref{thm1}.
+For bidirectional graphs, we present the following result indicating that the consensus in absolute values can be achieved under weaker connectivity conditions than those in Theorem \ref{thm1} for unidirectional graphs.